-8.30 Registration

-8.50 General Assembly constitution and President addresses

-9.00 Session 1: Administrative and financial matters

-Chairs: Marco A. Pierotti and Wim van Harten

-Point 1: Approval of the Agenda

-Point 2: Approval of the June 17th 2010 General Assembly's Minutes (vote requested - decision taken at the simple majority of the votes of the OECI full members present or represented)

-Point 3: Point 3: Approval of the Financial Statement 2010 (vote requested - decision taken at the simple majority of the votes of the OECI full members present or represented) Guy Storme majority of the votes of the OECI full members present or represented)

-Point 4: 2011 Provisional Budget (vote requested - decision taken at the simple decision taken at the unanimity of the votes of the OECI full members present or represented)
+- 8.30 Registration - 8.50 General Assembly constitution and President addresses - 9.00 Session 1: Administrative and financial matters Chairs: Marco A. Pierotti and Wim van Harten - Point 1: Approval of the Agenda Marco A. Pierotti - Point 2: Approval of the June 17th 2010 General Assembly's Minutes (vote requested decision taken at the simple majority of the votes of the OECI full members present or represented) Marco A. Pierotti - Point 3: Point 3: Approval of the Financial Statement 2010 (vote requested decision taken at the simple majority of the votes of the OECI full members present or represented) Guy Storme - Point 4: 2011 Provisional Budget (vote requested decision taken at the simple majority of the votes of the OECI full members present or represented) José Laranja Pontes - Point 5: OECI Board revision of composition and tasks assigned (vote requested decision taken at the unanimity of the votes of the OECI full members present or represented) Marco A. Pierotti - Point 6: New affiliations and resignations of Members (vote requested decision taken at the unanimity of the votes of the OECI full members present or represented) Guy Storme

-José Laranja Pontes

-Point 5: OECI Board revision of composition and tasks assigned (vote requested - taken at the unanimity of the votes of the OECI full members present or represented) Guv Storme

-Point 6: New affiliations and resignations of Members (vote requested - decision